sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <li>Paste the base64 encoded XML into the SyncML</li>
 </ol>

-<p style="margin-left: 20px">Here is an example output from the dism default association export command:</P>
+<p style="margin-left: 20px">Here is an example output from the dism default association export command:

 ``` syntax
 <?xml version="1.0" encoding="UTF-8"?>